Work at the Olympic Center!

 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Office of Employee Relations at (518) 474-6988 or via email at [email protected]

-MAINTENANCE ASSISTANTS / EQUIPMENT OPERATORS
+MAINTENANCE ASSISTANT / EQUIPMENT OPERATOR

 Maintenance Assistant/Equipment Operators are responsible for operating a variety of self-propelled equipment as well as construction, operations, repair, and maintenance of equipment.
 Under the direction of the Olympic Center General Manager, successful candidates will perform a variety of jobs including minor laboring tasks, general maintenance, as well as operation of heavy equipment.
 In addition to operating a Zamboni, the successful candidate may operate front-end loaders, road-graders, tractor mowers, and snowplows.
 Nights, weekends and holiday work will be required.
 Applicants should have at least one year’s experience related to the above and possession of a valid/clean New York State Driver’s License appropriate for the type of vehicle operated.
-Maintenance Assistants/Equipment Operators are classified as a Grade 13 on the ORDA/CSEA schedule with an entry rate of $18.55 per hour, plus benefits as defined under the CSEA contract.
+Maintenance Assistants/Equipment Operators are classified as a Grade 13 on the ORDA/CSEA schedule with an entry rate of $19.96 per hour, plus benefits as defined under the CSEA contract.
 Premium pay for evening/night work as well as work on holidays.

 Interested candidates should complete an application and forward to (electronic submissions preferred):